• About Texas Travel Talk

 The Old Jail Art Center – (Albany)

 A restored county jail that houses permanent works of art.
 Some art pieces rotate out.
-The Old Jail Art Center is located about 30 minutes from Abilene in West Texas and provides a wealth of education for you and your children.
-Open Tues-Sat from 11 am to 5 pm.
+The Old Jail Art Center is about 30 minutes from Abilene in West Texas and provides a wealth of education for you and your children.
+Open Tuesday through Saturday from 11 am to 5 pm.
 Make the best of your trip with these tips for a weekend getaway to Abilene, Texas.

 Admission: Free